Consumer Reports: Honda CR-Vs plagued by engine trouble

 Several CR-V owners have posted complaints with NHTSA reporting a strong smell of unburned gasoline as a result of fuel getting into the engine's lubricating oil.

+A Honda spokesman took issue with Consumer Reports' contention that the problem is widespread, saying there are hundreds of thousands of CR-Vs on the road so a problem affecting even a tiny percentage of them could result in a fairly large number of complaints.

-Honda told Consumer Reports it is working to figure out a fix for the problem but does not consider it to be a safety threat requiring a recall.
-Consumer Reports disagrees with that.
+Honda's Chris Martin said the automaker is working to figure out a fix for the problem and hopes to have one ready by mid-November.
+Honda does not consider the problem to be a safety threat requiring a recall.
+Owners with concerns about the problem should visit a Honda dealer for an inspection.
+Any needed repairs will be covered under their warranty, the automaker said.

 "There are many ways stalling can be a safety issue, so if these cars are stalling, they need to be recalled," said David Friedman, vice president for Advocacy at Consumer Reports and a former acting NHTSA director.

 The problem occurs in 2017 and 2018 CR-Vs with Honda's new 1.5-liter turbocharged engine.
-There are more than 500,000 of them on the roads in the United States.
 Somehow, gasoline is getting into the car's lubricating oil which should not normally happen, Consumer Reports said.
 That dilutes the engine oil making it less effective at lubricating the engine.
 Over time, that can lead to engine damage and loss of power or stalling, especially on cold days or in heavy traffic.

-Honda told Consumer Reports the problem has occurred mostly in northern parts of the country during short drives in extreme cold weather.
-Honda insists the problem is not widespread.
-Consumer Reports said the problem had been reported to them by CR-V owners as far south as Texas and New Mexico.
+Honda says the problem has occurred mostly in northern parts of the country during short drives in extreme cold weather.
+Consumer Reports said the problem had been reported to the magazine by CR-V owners as far south as Texas and New Mexico.

+Honda spokesman Martin took issue with Consumer Reports' contention that the problem is geographically more widespread than the automaker says.
+Honda also pointed out that it is normal for small amounts of gasoline to find their way into the engine's oil but it usually burns away during continued driving.

+"While others may easily complain online of experiencing something similar under other circumstances," Martin said in an email, "it is premature and a bit irresponsible to link them all together without physical inspections of the vehicles, which is what [Consumer Reports] has done here."

 Honda has recalled CR-Vs in China for a similar issue.
-But those vehicles do not have precisely the same engine used in CR-Vs sold in the United States, Honda told Consumer Reports.
-Also, Honda told Consumer Reports that, despite the recall, Honda still did not really consider the issue in China a safety threat that would require a recall but there was no other way to handle it under Chinese regulations.
+But, Honda said those vehicles do not have precisely the same engine used in CR-Vs sold in the United States,

 When an automaker issues a safety recall in the United States, it is legally required to fix the problem, at no charge to the owner, in all potentially affected vehicles.
 Automakers frequently do other sorts of updates and fixes to vehicles, at their discretion, without necessarily fixing the problem in all vehicles.